imrafaelmerino/mongo-values/docs/README.md

 A CodecRegistry contains a set of Codec instances that are accessed according to the Java classes that they encode from and decode to

-Just register the registry **JsValuesRegistry**, that contains the necessary codecs, and when defining the collection, specify the generic type **JsObj**.
+Just register the registry **JsValuesRegistry**, which contains the necessary codecs, and when defining the collection, specify the generic type **JsObj**.
 You can use the MongoDB API **without doing any kind of conversion between BSON and JsObj**: